Skip to content

 You can modify your backup schedule to adapt the backup to your needs.

 The format for the schedule is 'minute hour * * *'.
-The values are interpreted as UTC.
+The values are interpreted in UTC.
 For example, for creating a backup every day at 9pm UTC, compose '0 21 * * *' as your schedule.

 Terminal window